LibreOffice/core/testtools/source/cliversioning/readme.txt

 system integration.
 That is, one does not use setup /a for starting the installation.

-In OOo 3.0 there was a breanking change so that the test created for previous version do not work anymore.
+In OOo 3.0 there was a breaking change so that the test created for previous version do not work anymore.
 To use these old tests one needs to install a version of OOo less than v 3.0.
 Then one needs to check out the cli_ure module for that version.
 The tests are contained in cli_ure/qa/versioning.